bellmann-engineering/upskilling_homework/SW_Quality_II_HomeworkSolution/README.md

-# Clean Code: Homework 1 - Solution
+# # SW Quality II: Homework - Solution

 LSP (_Liskov Substitution Principle_) is violated when we try to remove features. `NotImplementedException` (or similar) is the biggest violation sign.